nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 		<td>
 			<ul>
 				<li>Citizen must be able to report an error in their data</li>
-				<li>Data Owner must be able to amend the Citizen’s data</li>
+				<li>The relevant Data Controller must be able to amend the Citizen’s data</li>
 				<li>Citizen must be able to see that their data has been corrected</li>
+				<li>If the data has not been changed, the Citizen must be able to have a note added to record, stating the fact that they disagree with it</li>
-				<li>An audit of the changes to the data is maintained by the Data Owner</li>
+				<li>An audit of the changes to the data is maintained by the relevant Data Controller(s)</li>
 			</ul>
 		</td>
 	</tr>
 	<tr>
-		<td>Citizens needs to know who has accessed their data via NRL</td>
+		<td>Citizens needs to know who has accessed their data</td>
 		<td>
 			<ul>
 				<li>Citizen must be able to request to know who has accessed their data</li>
-				<li>Data Owner must maintain an audit of whenever the Citizen’s data is accessed, recording who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
+				<li>The relevant Data Controller(s) must maintain an audit of whenever the Citizen’s data is accessed, recording who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
-				<li>Data Owner must provide a report to the citizen of who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
+				<li>On request the Data Owner must provide a report to the citizen of who has accessed their data, when they accessed it, and which parts of the record were accessed</li>
 			</ul>
 		</td>
 	</tr>
 	<tr>
-		<td>Need to be able to hide third-party information from the patient when that information is not known to them</td>
+		<td>The relevant Data Controller(s) needs to be able to hide third-party information from the patient when that information is not known to them</td>
 		<td>
 			<ul>
-				<li>Data Owner must be able to identify data which contains third-party information</li>
+				<li>The relevant Data Controller(s) must be able to identify data which contains third-party information</li>
-				<li>Data Owner must have the ability to withhold the third-party information from the citizen</li>
+				<li>The relevant Data Controller(s) must have the ability to withhold the third-party information from the citizen</li>
 				<li>When the Citizen accesses their data, third-party information should not be displayed if the data owner has chosen to withhold it</li>
 			</ul>
 		</td>